 Tools & Tech

 One of the biggest struggles any marketer faces is getting in front of the right influencers, the people who can make a huge difference in your marketing efforts.
 Even though it is easier to reach out than ever, there are full inboxes, busy schedules, and gatekeepers to deal with.
-That’s where ContentMarketer.io comes into play.
-This application helps you find the contact information of top influencers, allowing you to start building your outreach list, and then start building those incredibly valuable relationships that will help promote your content.
+That’s where Mailshake comes into play.
+This application helps you compose the perfect cold emails, allowing you to start building your outreach list, and then start building those incredibly valuable relationships that will help promote your content.

-Well, there you have it, we covered a little bit on growth hacking, revenue, and traffic.
+Well, there you have it, we covered a little bit of growth hacking, revenue, and traffic.
 If you’ve learned something, make sure you share this with someone who could use it.